-If you are not familiar with even count tubular peyote, click on the link above to review the basic stitch tutorial.
+If you are not familiar with even count tubular peyote, it's best to learn and practice it first.
 This tutorial assumes you know how to do the stitch and can follow either a tubular peyote diagram or word pattern.Continue to 3 of 15 below.

 03 of 15

-You will need slightly different materials to make the tubular peyote body of the earrings than you will for the beaded tassels.
+You will need slightly different materials to make the tubular peyote body of the earrings then you will for the beaded tassels.
 We like to use a fishing line type of thread for the body of the earrings because We think it holds the shape better than nylon threads like Nymo.
-For this project, we are using WildFire thread for the tubular peyote— but we think Fireline, DandyLine or PowerPro would all work equally as well.
+For this project, we are using WildFire thread for the tubular peyote—but we think Fireline, DandyLine or PowerPro would all work equally as well.

 In addition, we are using Miyuki 11/0 Delica beads in matte aqua and copper.Continue to 4 of 15 below.

 04 of 15

 Stitch a Peyote Tube

 Make a peyote tube.
-Our tube is sixteen beads wide by twenty rows long.
+Our tube is 16 beads wide by 20 rows long.
 The pattern and word chart can both be found on the next slide.Continue to 5 of 15 below.

 05 of 15

 Pattern and Word Chart

-This pattern is relatively easy because it repeats in an easy to remember way.
+This pattern is relatively easy because it repeats in a way that's easy to remember.
 We find the word chart easiest to follow.